Shubh2-0/Shopzilla-Online-Shopping-Platform/README.md

 <img alt="Demo" src="ReadmeImages/FlowChart.png" width="40%">

+# Javadoc
+For a deeper understanding of the project's implementation and to explore the functionality of the classes, we recommend referring to the Javadoc documentation.
+The Javadoc provides detailed explanations and documentation for each method, offering insights into how the code works and how to effectively utilize it.
+By reviewing the Javadoc, you can familiarize yourself with the available methods, their parameters, return types, and any specific requirements or considerations.
+It serves as a valuable resource for developers and users, enabling you to leverage the full potential of the project's codebase.

+**To access the Javadoc and delve into the implementation details, please visit the [Javadoc website](https://64939456a500070078df68b1--dulcet-torrone-dcf438.netlify.app/).**

 ## Database
 The Shopzilla project utilizes a relational database to manage and store its data.
 The database schema is designed to handle various aspects of the e-commerce platform, including customer information, product details, orders, and more.

 ### Database Backup